 Whether it is a product or a service, we respect when it is delivered in the best possible way and with the most thought and conscious effort.
 When the idea of cutting corners is rejected in favor of doing a better job, we respect the product or service more.
 In order to rise to the top of any profession, the most important thing you can do is resist the voice that tells you it is ok to cut corners, or to rush through your work while others are not looking.
 When you do what is difficult, but the right thing to do, you and your work will be stronger.
 This will inevitably lead to greater opportunities in your career in life.

 Many people fall prey to the false attractiveness of the ego, allowing it to dominate their lives and hinder their progress.
-To conquer your ego you must establish a sense of what is and is not correct, and introduce discipline to your business and personal lives.
+To conquer your ego you must establish a sense of what is and is not correct, and introduce discipline to your business and personal life.
 This means your work will result from true effort rather than cutting corners, and you will be respected for the ethics that govern your actions.

 Get my free newsletter and strategies that make people successful